-The TISF will be constructed on a portion of vacant land within the KNPS Protected Area.
-The TISF will comprise of concrete pad(s) within a site footprint of approximately 12 800 $m^2$ .
+The TISF will be constructed on a portion of vacant land within the KNPS SPA.
+The TISF will comprise of concrete pad(s) within a site footprint of approximately $12\ 800\ m^2$.

-The Protected Area is a restricted area surrounding the reactor units to which only authorised personnel have access.
+The Security Protected Area is a restricted area surrounding the reactor units to which only authorised personnel have access.
+The SPA is distinct from the protected area status of Koeberg Nature Reserve.